Sponsor MessageBecome a KQED sponsor

 Sponsored

 Pressure had been mounting on both parties to end the walkout, which began Jan.
-26 and was dubbed the largest open-ended strike by nurses and other health care workers in the U.S. Top priorities in negotiations for Kaiser employees were staffing levels and compensation, common concerns for health care workers nationwide.
+26 and was dubbed the largest open-ended strike by nurses and other health care workers in the U.S. Top priorities in negotiations for Kaiser employees have been staffing levels and compensation, common concerns for health care workers nationwide.

 At the picket lines, several workers told KQED they were financially and emotionally stressed by forgoing their paychecks for weeks, as the union did not offer assistance via a strike fund.